 - Focus on key work initiatives and develop the knowledge and skills of staff in order to take them forward.

-- Facilitate organisational learning and development, working with teams to develop improved ways of working.
-Learn more.
+- Facilitated organisational learning and development, working with teams to develop improved ways of working.

-Across a local council and primary care trust facilitated a series of Action Research groups, each exploring different challenges and opportunities for achieving partnership working.
+- Facilitated a series of Action Research groups across a local council and primary care trust, each exploring different challenges and opportunities for achieving partnership working.
 This enabled key stakeholders to have a voice and influence in developing new ways of working as well as engendering collective leadership and responsibility for taking the organisation’s agenda forward.